- Applied Water Research

 - Agriculture, Aquatics and Animal Sciences research

-- Social, Humanistic and Educational Research: Early Years Education
+- Early Years' Social, Humanistic and Educational Research

 - Applied Social and Humanistic Research in Health and Social Care Management